Determining the duration of required affordability for dedicated affordable housing

 While there is a cost to ensuring compliance over time, in most cases it will be substantially lower than the cost of providing additional subsidy dollars year after year in programs where long-term affordability is not maintained.
 However, it is not always cost-effective to do so.
 Where the administrative costs of monitoring sales begin to approach the value of the subsidy—for example, for a first-time homeownership program that provides $2,500 in closing cost assistance—cities may determine that it makes more sense to structure the assistance as grant funding (or a forgivable loanLoans that are partially or entirely forgiven for a specified period of time, if requirements are met.) with no expectation of continued affordability.
 In other cases, however, the per-unit subsidy cost will be large enough to justify the investment in maintaining it.
 This threshold will vary by market, but a potential minimum may be a per-unit subsidy of $10,000.

 Long-term affordability requirements help to promote a stable supply of affordable housing, particularly in neighborhoods where local real estate market trends and community opposition limit the feasibility of replacing units that convert to market rate in the same or similar locations.
 As home prices increase, long-term affordability requirements become increasingly important.
 When prices drop substantially, however, it may be difficult for owners of resale-restricted properties to find buyers.
 In extreme cases, homeowners may be “trapped” in units they are unable to sell, as buyers choose comparably-priced units that don’t carry any resale restrictions.
-In anticipation of this scenario, cities, towns, and counties can build provisions into the program regulations that allow for a relaxation of affordability covenants in extenuating circumstances.
+In anticipation of this scenario, localities can build provisions into the program regulations that allow for a relaxation of affordability covenants in extenuating circumstances.

 It is also important to acknowledge neighborhood change, and recognize that areas that were once rich in amenities and resources may deteriorate over time.
 In mature high-cost markets, preserving the long-term affordability of specific housing units may be critical to providing continued access to good schools and other services for lower-income households.
 In less stable markets, however, municipalities may wish to consider policies that provide for the long-term preservation of subsidies, rather than specific units.
 This approach provides flexibility to shift the location of affordable housing, while helping to ensure the public subsidy keeps pace with the need.